-The parcel owner and the UDCB operator (operator) have joint and several liability for conditions or regulations, fees, citations, and/or public blight relating to a UDCB.
+The parcel owner and the UDCB operator (operator) have joint and several liability for blight-related conditions and/or compliance with this Ordinance, including fees, administrative citations, civil actions, and/or legal remedies relating to a UDCB.
 The parcel owner remains liable for any violation of duties imposed by this Chapter even if the parcel owner has, by agreement, imposed on the operator the duty of complying with the provisions of this Chapter.